Prague Private Transport Options

 This page deals with Prague private transport options like taxis, private bus and coach, car hire, boats and bikes.
 If you want public transport info (metro, trams, trains etc) then click on the Public Transport page.

 Prague has a bad reputation with taxi drivers but it has been improving.
 If I use a taxi then usually it is AAA Taxi as they are not expensive and the operators speak English, just dial 14014.
 Another option is Profi-Taxi on 14035.
 Hailing taxis on the street or using a taxi parked in a major tourist area is still hazzardous and is not recommended.
 It is not even safe to let them use the taxi meter as many are rigged.
 If you are going to your hotel, ask at the reception if the price the driver wants is correct as this simple action will often result in the driver backing down, not wanting to get the Police involved.
 As a rule, try and give the taxi driver a piece of paper that clearly shows the address for where you want to go.
 Prices should be clearly displayed on the side of the taxi.
 The most common transport tariff in central Prague will be 40, 28, 6.
 This means the moment you get in the taxi you are charged 40kc, each kilometre after that is 28kc and waiting time is charged at 6kc per minute.
-Watch out for taxis displaying max99, max99, 6.
+Watch out for and avoid taxis displaying max99, max99, 6.
 Obviously the cost could skyrocket depending on what tariff the driver uses as well as the entry charge.
 Your hotel will give you an idea of how much a Prague taxi should be depending on your location.
 There is an official complaint procedure but, it is so complex and requires so much information as to make it not practical for a tourist.
-There’s now an updated No Stress Guide to Using Prague Taxis.
+There’s now an updated No Stress Guide to Using Prague Taxis or if you are used to using them, check my Uber in Prague post.

 Bus/Coach Private Prague Transport